If you find your Ham or Turkey is too big for your crock pot – don't worry. Here is a quick and easy tip so you can still finish your meal!

 You'll first want to set your turkey or ham down in your slow cooker with the flat side down.
 If you're adding any pineapple juices, brown sugars, syrups, or other marinades, then pour those on next.
 This Maple Glaze for hams OR the old-fashioned Brown Sugar & Pineapple are amazing for too – we also have a delicious Slow Cooker Turkey Breast recipe!

-If you're looking to make Holiday meal planning SUPER simple, check out our Celebration Menu Planning Made Easy set.
-Not only does it contain 72 delicious recipes, but it has your full grocery list too!Â
+If you're looking to make Holiday meal planning SUPER simple, check out our Celebration Menu Planning Made Easy set OR check out our Easter Menu.
+It includes all the recipes you need and a grocery list too!

 Here's how to make an aluminum foil tent for your slow cooker: